pwnb0t/trailcam-automation/docs/download-video.md

 - Audio: all 157 records satisfy `len(pcap_data[7:]) == len(mp4_sample)`, but `pcap_data[7:] != mp4_sample` for all frames.
 - Video: 298/304 frames match by size, but `pcap_data != mp4_sample` for all frames.

 Conclusion: the ver=4 `data` region is not a direct copy of MP4 sample bytes.
-There is an additional transform (most likely encryption) that we still need to reverse for live video download.
+The payload requires a partial AES-CBC decrypt step before it becomes standard H.264/AAC.

 ## Decryption: What Makes PCAP Bytes Turn Into H.264/AAC